soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 - json (OGC API - Records/STAC) - json schema
 - RDF (schema.org, dcat) - SHACL

-[ISO19157 Geographic Information – Data quality](https://www.iso.org/standard/78900.html) offers a model to express the quality of (meta)data.
+We will explore applicability of [ISO19157 Geographic Information – Data quality](https://www.iso.org/standard/78900.html) (i.e. the standard intended for data validations) for metadata-based validation reports.

-## Metadata ETS/AETS checking
+## Metadata ETS/ATS checking

 **Abstract Executable Test Suites (ATS)** define a set of abstract test cases or scenarios that describe the expected behaviour of metadata without specifying the implementation details.
 These test suites focus on the logical aspects of metadata validation and provide a high-level view of metadata validation requirements, enabling stakeholders to understand validation objectives and constraints without getting bogged down in technical details.
 They serve as a valuable communication and documentation tool, facilitating collaboration between metadata producers, consumers, and validators.
 ATS are often documented using natural language descriptions, diagrams, or formal specifications.
 They outline the expected inputs, outputs, and behaviours of the metadata under various conditions.